 - 5.20 Under Regulation 27, airport operators planning to undertake a major infrastructure project at the airport must consult airport users about the plans before they are finalised.
 The EU Directive states that airport operators should consult on infrastructure projects as they have a significant impact on the system or level of airport charges.
-Also such information should be provided in order to make monitoring of infrastructure costs possible and with a view to providing suitable and cost-effective facilities at the airport. - 5.21 Neither the ACRs nor the Directive define a major airport infrastructure project.
+Also such information should be provided in order to make monitoring of infrastructure costs possible and with a view to providing suitable and cost-effective facilities at the airport. - 5.21 For major projects that will take several years to complete, we expect that consultation would be an ongoing process as more information becomes available and decision points in the project are reached. - Neither the ACRs nor the Directive define a major airport infrastructure project.
 We do not prescribe a financial threshold for which airport investments should be considered to be major infrastructure projects.
-We do however, expect each airport operator to provide users with clear information on the threshold which it uses to determine which investment projects are captured by Regulation 27. - 5.22 That said, we would expect that a new runway or terminal should be considered to be major infrastructure projects, as should: - projects associated with significant assets inside terminals which have a bearing on user operations, such as check-in desks and baggage systems; - major airfield reconfiguration, such as new taxiways or aircraft parking stands; and - significant surface access projects. - 5.23 The provision of information by users to airport operators about their traffic forecasts, fleet use and requirements at airports under Regulation 7 should assist the airport operator in assessing the need for future investment at the airport.
+We do however, expect each airport operator to provide users with clear information on the threshold which it uses to determine which investment projects are captured by Regulation 27. - 5.23 That said, we would expect that a new runway or terminal should be considered to be major infrastructure projects, as should:

+- projects associated with significant assets inside terminals which have a bearing on user operations, such as check-in desks and baggage systems; - major airfield reconfiguration, such as new taxiways or aircraft parking stands; and - significant surface access projects. - The provision of information by users to airport operators about their traffic forecasts, fleet use and requirements at airports under Regulation 7 should assist the airport operator in assessing the need for future investment at the airport.